 Incorporation of holistic treatments such as nutrition therapy, stress management techniques, and exercise programs to support overall health and well-being.

-By providing a safe and supportive environment, Wisconsin Recovery Institute helps individuals with alcohol intolerance navigate their condition and make positive lifestyle changes.
+By providing a safe and supportive environment, Wisconsin Recovery Institute in Fond du Lac helps individuals with alcohol intolerance navigate their condition and make positive lifestyle changes.
 Whether the goal is to reduce alcohol consumption or to seek support for related health issues, the institute offers the expertise and resources needed to achieve lasting recovery.
 Contact us today to find out more.

 Wisconsin Recovery Institute